-5.7 Difference Image Statistics Table
+5.8 Difference Image Statistics Table

 For recipes that monitor detector performance in particular, it is often worthwhile to keep statistical information on difference images.
 This is because frames are often compared to library frame either by forming a difference or a ratio and the statistics in cells or subsections across the output image can be a useful diagnostic to detector performance.
-A difference image statistics table will be a FITS table with the PRO CATG keyword being DIFFIMSTATS and consisting of the following columns:
+A difference image statistics table will be a FITS table with the PRO CATG keyword being DIFFIMG_STATS_XXXX, where XXXX gives the type of calibration frame being compared (RESET, DARK etc).
+The following columns will be defined: